Chapter 5: Prompt Engineering

 A fallback inline prompt provides minimal JSON format and action types — enough to run but without strategic depth.

-The cache_control markers are set in providers/claude.py: two on the system blocks (above), plus a moving breakpoint on the most recent message in the executor’s tool loop (_apply_moving_cache_breakpoint) so iterations 2–7 read the growing conversation from cache rather than re-prefilling it.
+The cache_control markers are set in providers/executor_provider.py: two on the system blocks (above), plus a moving breakpoint on the most recent message in the executor’s tool loop (_apply_moving_cache_breakpoint) so iterations 2–7 read the growing conversation from cache rather than re-prefilling it.
 See Chapter 4: Provider Pattern for the exact API call shape.

 Summary